This policy is effective on all projects with an effective or start date on or after April 1, 2003. Last updated: 12/15/2022

 Corporate and industry sponsored clinical trials are studies supported by a corporation and which involve evaluation of a technology or product.
 These studies include Phase I-IV human studies.
 The agreements must be entered into in the name of the University of Iowa and routed through the Division of Sponsored Programs (DSP).

 Facilities & Administrative Costs

 The University's F&A rate for all CFCTs is 30% of total direct costs (TDC).
-See University Operations Manual II-27.7(d)(1).
+See University Policy Manual II-27.7(d)(1).
 If the corporate funder insists on paying a lower F&A rate (for example, 20%), 30% will still be applied and the investigator must decide whether the research can be performed for the amount that is available for direct costs.